Nippur: Inanna Temple

-Inanna temple is a historical hallmark of Mesopotamia.
+Inanna (Inanna of Duranki) temple is a historical hallmark of Mesopotamia.
 Though the temple was a religious element in the dynasty of Ur, there were a lot of political and social issues associated with the temple.
-The excavations that led to the discovery of the remains of the temple of Nippur were conducted by Donald McCown in 1951.
+The excavations that led to the discovery of the remains of the temple of Nippur were conducted by Donald McCown in 1952.
+The temple was then excavated between 1954 and 1958, reaching the Early Dynastic II period level.
+In 1960-1961 the Early Dynastic I (with a large building on same plan) and then Jemdat Nasr and Uruk Period (private houses) levels were reached.
+Finds included a macehead of Naram-Sin, ruler of the Akkadian Empire, indicating he had rebuilt the temple.
 During the excavation, the team inadvertently experienced difficulty progressing with their work.
 The excavators reached a surface that appeared like a baked brick pavement.
 Notably, this incident drew a lot of interest in the team, and with further progress, they reached what seemed to be a room.
 Further into their excavation, they discovered a room with inscriptions, suggesting that the building was a temple built by Sulgi, the second king of the third dynasty of Ur.
 However, the architectural plan of the temple is further demonstrated by the layers of the building.
 During the excavation, it was noted that the building had twenty-three-level layers.
 The excavators revealed that each of the twenty-three layers serves a different purpose.
 For instance, levels VIII-VII were associated with sculptures and idols used in the temple's religious activities.
 On the temple's exterior, the excavators found that it was characterised by niches that supported the religious activities at the temple.
 The niches had special tablets inscipted with literature regarding the teachings at the temple.
 The Inanna temple had significant political influence in the Ur dynasty.
 It was built, supported by Sulgi and many subsequent kings, using it as a pedestal to manage the leadership of the dynasty.
 The temple had specific administrative units that were answerable to the reigning king of the dynasty.
 This could be attributed to the fact that the leading goddess of the temple, Inanna, was associated with power.
 Kings believed that the Inanna goddess has the power to influence political issues, which explained the temple's importance and long-lasting popularity throughout the dynasties.

+Nearby sites

 Drehem

 Drehem or ancient Puzrish-Dagan, sometimes called a suburb of Nippur, is the best-known city of the so-called redistribution centers of the Ur III period.
-It is located some 10 kilometers south of Nippur.
+It is located some ten kilometers south of Nippur.
 Witnessed by thousands of cuneiform tablets, livestock (cattle, sheep, and goats) of the state was centralized at Drehem and redistributed to the temples, its officials and the royal palaces of Sumer.
 The temples of nearby Nippur were the main destinations of the livestock.
 The city was founded by Shulgi, king of Ur.
 Some of its cuneiform archives are at the Royal Ontario Museum, Toronto.